-of Edwin.12 The trail moves now into the northeast corner of the southeast guarter of section 35 (T27S R41W) and across it to the southwest corner.
-From there it runs into the northeast corner of the northwest guarter of section 2 (T28S R41W).
-It now turns south and passes out of this quarter approximately on the center point of its southern edge.
-Going into the southwest quarter of section 2 (T28S R41W) at about the center of its northern boundary, the trail crosses to the southwest corner where it moves on into the northeast corner of the northeast guarter of section 10 (T28S-R41W) and on through it to a point a little east of the center of its southern edge.
-It then moves in a southwesterly direction across the southeast guarter of section 10 (T28S R41W) and veers south along the western edge of this quarter to a spot about forty yards from its western edge on the southern boundary.
+southern edge.
+Going into the southwest quarter of section 2 (T28S-R41W) at about the center of its northern boundary, the trail crosses to the southwest corner where it moves on into the northeast corner of the northeast quarter of section 10 (T28S R41W) and on through it to a point a little east of the center of its southern edge.
+It then moves in a southwesterly direction cross the southeast quarter of section 10 (T28S R41W) and veers south along the western edge of this quarter to a spot about forty yards from its western edge on the southern boundary.
 It then moves along the southern edge to cross into the extreme southeastern tip of the southwest quarter of section 10 (T28S-R41W) and goes on into the northeast corner of the northwest quarter of section 15 (T28S R41W).
-The trail goes southwest across this quarter to the southern edge approximately fifty yards east of its center where it turns almost due west as it enters the southeast quarter of section 16 (T28S R41W).
+The trail goes southwest across this quarter to the southern edge approximately fifty yards east of its center where it turns almost due west as it enters the southeast guarter of section 16 (T28S R41W).
 It goes west along the northern edge of this quarter and into the southwest quarter of section 16 (T28S R41W) at a point about 100 yards from its northern boundary.
-At this point the trail is running along the southern edge of the old town of West Haven.13
+At this point the trail is running along the southern edge of the old town of West Haven.